AsgerJarkKappel/sidequest/README.md

 - Look at responiveness (A lot needs addressing)

+# TODO landing-page

+- insert links in menu so navigational
+- Screen size
+- investigate feedback for buttons when pressing
+- Refactor code for dublication
+- color palette!!!

 ## Getting started

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.